kgshukla/container-tutorial/skopeo.md

 ## Getting an Environment
 Click this [link](https://learn.openshift.com/subsystems/container-internals-lab-2-0-part-1) to get your lab environment.
 Click on "Start Session" button to begin your lab.
+Please DO NOT follow the lab instructions on the left hand side of the webpage.
+Follow the instructions below to run skopeo lab.

 ## Lab 2 - Inspecting OCI Images